zama-ai/concrete-ml/README.md

   </a>
 </p>

-Concrete-ML is a Privacy-Preserving Machine Learning (PPML) open-source set of tools built on top of [The Concrete Framework](https://github.com/zama-ai/concrete) by [Zama](https://github.com/zama-ai).
+**Concrete-ML** is a Privacy-Preserving Machine Learning (PPML) open-source set of tools built on top of [The Concrete Framework](https://github.com/zama-ai/concrete) by [Zama](https://github.com/zama-ai).
 It aims to simplify the use of fully homomorphic encryption (FHE) for data scientists to help them automatically turn machine learning models into their homomorphic equivalent.
-Particular care was given to the simplicity of the Python package in order to make it usable by any data scientist, even those without prior cryptography knowledge.
-Notably, the APIs are as close as possible to scikit-learn and torch APIs to simplify adoption by the users.
+Concrete-ML was designed with ease-of-use in mind, so that data scientists can use it without knowledge of cryptography.
+Notably, the Concrete-ML model classes are similar to those in scikit-learn and it is also possible to convert PyTorch models to FHE.

 ## Main features.